Aotokitsuruya

 For Rails project, we have more than one choice of the webserver.

-If we use Puma we only require to configure Nginx as a reverse proxy.
+If you use Puma you only require to configure NGINX as a reverse proxy.

-But if we decide to use Passenger we have to compile it as an Nginx module.
+But if you decide to use Passenger you have to compile it as an NGINX module.

-It means if I want to support Puma and Passenger together, my Nginx role should include the Passenger tasks.
+It means if you want to support Puma and Passenger together, the NGINX role should include the Passenger tasks.

 My first version is to use the include_tasks to add an extra module config when enabled Passenger.

-But if we want to add more Nginx modules in the future?
-Our Nginx role will grow and becomes another huge playbook.
+But if you want to add more NGINX modules in the future?
+The NGINX role will grow and becomes another huge playbook.

 Manual Dependencies